Said Gutseriev

-Said Mikhailovich Gutseriev (born 18 April 1988 in Moscow) is a Russian-British businessperson of Ingush descent.
+Said Mikhailovich Gutseriev (born 18 April 1988) is a Russian-British businessperson of Ingush descent.
 He is the son of Russian oligarch Mikhail Gutseriev.
 Since 2018, he has been included by Forbes into the list of wealthiest businessmen in the world.
 In 2021 his fortune has been estimated at $1.7 billion.

 In 2016, he held a wedding that reportedly cost $1 billion.
 The Pandora Papers leaks revealed that Gutseriev owns a £40m London office block through an offshore company.

 Early life and education

 Said Gutseriev was born on 18 April 1988 in Moscow.
 From the age of 8, he was trained and educated in the UK.

-After graduation, he continued his education at University of Oxford, where he received Master's Degree in Geology.
+After graduation, he continued his education at University of Oxford, where he received master's degree in geology.
 Then he enrolled at the University of Plymouth, where he was awarded an MA degree in Management of Oil and Gas Business.

 Gutseriev has British citizenship.
 He lives in London.